Skip to Content

-Put your stash of Magic Masala seasoning packets away because these Vegetarian Hakka Noodles don’t need help in the flavour department.
+Put your stash of Maggi Magic Masala seasoning packets away because this vegetarian Hakka Noodles recipe doesn’t need help in the flavour department.

 Has anyone ever been out for Indo-Chinese food and not ordered Hakka Noodles?